 Domain names are part of the Domain Name System (DNS) - which is a naming system that uses a alphanumeric string to find an Internet resource located at an IP address.

-The domain name system has a hierarchy: the top is the root domain (controlled by IANA) and below that is top level domains that are maintained by a registry (assigned by IANA).
+The Domain Name System (DNS) has a hierarchy: the top is the root zone (controlled by IANA) and below that is top level domains that are maintained by organisations who operate a registry (database) (assigned by ICANN).
 Some examples of top level domains are: org, com, net, and uk.
-It is possible for end-users to register a namespace within these top level domains; a namespace being a name.
-However, the end-user cannot (usually) register a namespace with the registry.
-Instead, accredited registrar's (like tucows) pay the registry on behalf of the end-user and manage the domain name (namespace) for them.
+It is possible for end-users to register a namespace within these top level domains; a namespace being a alphanumeric string called a domain name.
+However, the end-user cannot (usually) register a namespace with the organisation who manages the registry for a top level domain.
+Instead, accredited registrar's (like tucows) pay a fee to the organisation - who operate the top level domain - on behalf of the registrant and submit data to the registry database of a top level domain.

-The end-user is named a registrant.
-The registrant is viewed as the "owner" of the domain name, but, the registrant requires a registrar to manage the domain for them.
-When a registrant registers a domain name, they have to supply the following information: name, address, telephone number and email address.
-A registrant will also have to supply a registrant "type"; for uk domain names, the following registrant types to choose from are:
+The company, organisation or individual of a namespace (domain name) in a top level domain is named a registrant.
+The registrant is viewed as the "owner" of the domain name, but, the registrant requires a registrar to register and manage the domain on their behalf.
+When a registrant registers a domain name, they have to supply the following contact information: name, address, telephone number, and email address.
+Registrants will also have to supply a registrant "type"; for uk domain names, the following registrant types are available:

 Registrants can transfer management of their domain name to another registrar.
 Why would a registrant want to do transfer management? some registrar's charge less to renew a domain name, and registrar's vary in the amount of management options they provide for a domain name.
-Ideally a registrant should have full DNS control.
-Registrars can charge a fee to registrants to transfer management of their domain.
+Ideally a registrant should have full control over there DNS record.
+Registrars can charge a fee to registrants to transfer management of their domain name.